danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 ---
-title: "Build a Rails App with Slack Part 4: Slash Action Modal Submission"
+title: "Build a Rails App with Slack Part 4: Receive Modal Submission"
 featuredImage: "../images/slack-feat-img-part2-john-towner-p-rN-n6Miag-unsplash.jpg"
 description: "Learn how to build a Slack application with Rails in this comprehensive multi-part series.
 Part 4 covers handling a modal submission action, saving the feedback to the database, and replying to the user with a private DM confirming their submission."
 date: "2024-06-04"